How to Add or Modify Content on Open Durham

 index card Summary: One to two brief sentences describing the house

 Body: The whole history of the building.
 You can insert pictures by clicking on the little picture-in-frame icon at the top of this section.
-Browse to the file on your computer and then insert it in the body as follows:
+Browse to the file on your computer and then insert it in the body as follows (a short video to follow along with is below the list):

 - Click on the icon of a picture in a frame at the top of the "Body" section